light gray lines

 AR implementation decision framework

-Dimension 3: Business trends driving revenue
+Dimension 3: Business and monetization trends driving revenue

 Tech innovations only matter if they translate to sustainable business models.
 The monetization strategies highlighted below will be the factors that separate profitable apps from expensive experiments in the upcoming years.